-Having good ankle stability allows for getting into the deep squat or “primary position” and stay there more comfortably.
-Without ankle mobility a huge strain will be placed on the already taxed hips.
-Ankle mobility is also crucial so they can “sway” to the left or right without too much movement of the receiving arm.
-Med Ball Sways work great to help.
+Having good ankle stability / mobility allows for getting into the deep squat or “primary position” and stay there more comfortably.
+Without ankle stability / mobility a huge strain will be placed on the already taxed hips.
+It is also crucial so they can “sway” to the left or right without too much movement of the receiving arm.
+Here’s a great exercise that can help.

 2. Hip Mobility